-astonished to see, at close quarters, what awaited them - a dead elephant, or 'erin' in the Yoruba language; quite a change from the hundreds of cows they slaughtered and butchered every week.
-Without hesitation, however, and using their huge knives, they began to cut the corpse into numerous smaller pieces as directed by us.
-They did this remarkably quickly and, when they had completed the job, all of Dora's remains were loaded onto a large, tractor-drawn trailer and taken away to the quickly-negotiated burial site on the University campus.
+But how were we to cut Dora's corpse into smaller pieces, in particular without damaging the skeleton which colleagues were planning to prepare later for use by the Zoology Department's anatomy students?
+Someone had the brilliant idea of trying to contact some of the professional butchers in town and employing them to do the butchering for us.
+My zoo driver and the head zoo keeper drove quickly to the main meat market in Ibadan town and soon returned with four professional butchers, each carrying a selection of wickedlooking knives.
+The men were astonished to see, at close guarters, what awaited them - a dead elephant, or 'erin' in the Yoruba language; guite a change from the hundreds of cows they slaughtered and butchered every week.
+Without hesitation, however, and using their huge knives, they began to cut the corpse into smaller pieces although guided by us with possible damage to the skeleton in mind.
+They did this remarkably quickly and, when they had completed the job, all of Dora's remains were loaded onto a large, tractor-drawn trailer and taken away to the quickly-negotiated temporary burial site on the University campus.
 I was intrigued to observe one of the butchers cut Dora's trunk into two separate pieces and then sit quietly on the ground, holding and gazing at them for a long time, as though mesmerised.

-While this clearing up work was taking place, I became aware of the great sadness that had descended on the zoo staff who had witnessed events that day.
-I, too, was deeply dismayed by what had happened as, in addition to the immediate and obvious reason for this, Dora's death left us with a solitary female forest elephant, Bodunrin, and the implications of this were far-reaching.
+While this clearing up work was taking place, I became aware yet again of the great sadness that had descended on the zoo staff who had witnessed events that day.
+I, too, was deeply dismayed by what had happened as, in addition to the obvious reason for this, Dora's death left us with a solitary female forest elephant, Bodunrin, and the implications of this were far-reaching.
 The thought of Bodunrin living on her own, possibly permanently, was something I found unacceptable.
 Elephants are social animals and usually live in complex family groups where they interact with other elephants throughout most of their lives.

-Before the death of Dora I had for some time been attempting to acquire a young male African forest elephant which, hopefully, I would be able to place with Dora and Bodunrin to form a compatible, potentially breeding, group; however, I had had no success with this whatever.
-With Dora's death, the acquisition of a companion for Bodunrin became more urgent and, of course, had a rather different emphasis.
-My feeling was that it was important to provide Bodunrin with at least one companion elephant as soon as possible and that, in the circumstances, we should be prepared to accept a female African savanna elephant to fill that role.
+Before the death of Dora I had for some time been attempting to acquire a young male forest elephant which, hopefully, I would have been able to place with Dora and Bodunrin to form a compatible, and potential, breeding, group.
+However, I had had no success with this whatever.
+After Dora's death it was clear that the emphasis now should be on providing Bodunrin with at least one companion elephant as soon as possible and that, in the circumstances, we should be prepared to accept a female African savanna elephant to fill that role.